ToshioCP/Gtk4-tutorial/Readme_for_developers.md

     $ rake html

 First, it generates pandoc's markdown files under `html` directory.
-Then, pandoc converts then to html files.
+Then, pandoc converts them to html files.
 The description of the width and height of image files is removed.

 `index.html` is the top html file.